c-steve-wang/Social-Media-Data-Retrival/README.md

 ## Repository Structure

-- `/src`: Contains the source code for different social media platforms.
+- `/Waze_retrival`: Contains the source code for data retrival from Waze.

 *To be completed*